code-pushup/cli/packages/cli/README.md

 ## Custom Plugins

 One of the main features of Code PushUp is the ability to write custom plugins to track your own metrics.
-It enables you to implement neraly any kind of metric you want to track with minimum effort.
+It enables you to implement nearly any kind of metric you want to track with minimum effort.
 In this section we will go through the steps to create a custom plugin and integrate it in your project.

 ### Set up

-To start crafting custom plugins you need a minimum `code-pushup.config.ts` file including the `persist` and `plugins` property.
+To start crafting custom plugins you need a minimum `code-pushup.config.(ts|js|mjs)` file including the `persist` and `plugins` property.

 **config and plugin template**